Top 100 Best Places to Live

 In the end, as our Ipsos survey showed, people care more about the economy and job prospects of a place than any other factor – both in terms of evaluating where they live currently and places they would consider relocating.
 In many ways, therefore, if you get the economic setting right, the rest will fall into place – and vice versa.

-We want to love where we live.
-That’s part of why we’re not a very mobile society.
+When creating a “best places to live” list, schools hold a somewhat unique position.
+Having a great educational environment is both something that makes a community more livable and a key driver of relocation.
+Overall, we’re not a very mobile society.
 We have our habits, our networks (and sometimes our mortgages) and our jobs.
-Each year about one in eight households moves, but that varies a lot by age and other factors.
+Each year, about one in eight households moves, but that varies a lot by age and other factors.
 A sizable majority stay within the same county or metro area.

-That’s one reason education is important for livability.
-But education occurs at all levels, so we examined indicators for public schools, colleges and universities, and the education levels of the adults in the city.
+Education occurs throughout our lives, so we examined indicators for public schools, colleges and universities, and the education levels of the adults in the city.
 Cities with higher-rated public schools, more colleges and universities, and well-educated adults scored best.
-The average score across all the cities we measured was 40.
+The average score across all the cities we measured was 39.

 Let’s start with the public schools.
 We used data provided to us from GreatSchools to measure the quality of public schools in a city.
 As the oldest of the millennial generation move into their 30s and begin forming their own households, getting married and having kids, will denser cities be able to retain them?
 After all, the millennials are the best-educated generation in history.
 It stands to reason they’ll want the best schools for their little ones.